• Menu

 Highlights

-• Emotional regulation through problem solving, step by step
+• How to regulate your emotions through problem solving, step by step

 Skills Module 4: Evidence-based tools for dealing with sociopathic behavior

 Why is sociopathic behavior so shocking?
 Because it violates your longstanding beliefs about what it means to be human and how people should act.
 Therefore, when you have no choice but to deal with sociopaths, you need different skills and approaches.
-That’s what you’ll learn.
+Dr. Leedom teaches them to you.
+(2 webinars)

 Highlights